nicholflowers/Retrieval-Augmented-Generation-RAG-system/README.md

 ### 🔹 Handling Two Personas

-The central design decision was how to serve two audiences with opposite needs from one system: engineers wanting detailed, technical answers and marketing wanting simplified, high-level ones.
-Rather than build and maintain two separate pipelines, I kept a single shared retrieval layer and differentiated the personas entirely through prompt design, which kept the system simple while still meeting both teams' needs.
-Where retrieval trade-offs arose, such as chunk size and top-k, I prioritized technical accuracy for the engineering persona and shaped clarity for marketing through the prompt rather than the retrieval.
+The central design decision was how to serve two audiences with opposite needs from one system: engineers needing detailed, technical answers and marketing staff needing simplified, high-level ones.
+Rather than build and maintain two separate pipelines, I used a shared retrieval layer and adapted the context for each persona through retrieval settings and prompt instructions.
+This kept the system simple while still meeting the needs of both teams.
+To manage retrieval trade-offs such as chunk size and top-k, I prioritized technical accuracy for the engineering persona and shaped clarity for marketing through the prompt rather than the retrieval.
 Both prompts were constrained to answer only from the retrieved context and to say "Not enough information" when the context did not support an answer.

 ### 🔹 Evaluation